 Kathleen A. Kelly’s writing considers class, gender, and place in post-industrial America.
-Her poems, essays, and reviews have appeared in such journals as North American Review, World Literature Today, NELLE, PoemMemoirStory, Nimrod, CALYX: A Journal of Art and Literature by Women, Rain Taxi, and This Land, among others.
+Her poems, essays, and reviews have appeared in such journals as North American Review, World Literature Today, Kansas History, NELLE, PoemMemoirStory, Nimrod, CALYX: A Journal of Art and Literature by Women, Rain Taxi, and This Land, among others.
 Her poems are also published in the anthology Casita Poems (Jambu Press, 2019).

 She has been awarded residency fellowships and grants from the Helene Wurlitzer Foundation of New Mexico and the Vermont Studio Center.
 Her poetry has been selected for writing workshops led by Billy Collins, Nance Van Winckel, and Laurel Ann Bogen.